OmGaler/CronPot/k8s/README.md

 # Kubernetes Setup

 CronPot uses Kustomize because `kubectl` includes it and Helm is not required.
-The manifests are intentionally plain Kubernetes so each part is visible while the project is still small.
+The manifests are plain Kubernetes resources organised into a shared base and environment overlays.

 ## Layout

-- `base`: shared production-shaped resources
+- `base`: shared resources
 - `overlays/local`: local Docker Desktop development using `python:3.12-slim` with source mounted from a ConfigMap
 - `overlays/dev`: deployable development environment
 - `overlays/staging`: deployable staging environment